usbong/documentation/Usbong/company/HR/Usbong Education Training Courses/Training Centre: Security Defense Force/NotesFolder/securityDefenseForcePart27NoisePollution.md

 2) Endure, while continuing to work;<br/>
 3) File incident reports with Law Enforcement<br/>
 <br/>
 <b>Reminder:</b> Hindi ako madaling mapapatay.
-Tiyaking kong mapuksa ko ang mga Teroristang Komunistang kahit ang Nanay-nanayan kong Hapon binabastos.<br/>
+Titiyaking kong mapuksa ko ang mga Teroristang Komunistang kahit ang Nanay-nanayan kong Hapon binabastos.<br/>
 <br/>
 <b>Reminder (Network evesdropping technique):</b> Multiple telephones can use the same telephone number.<br/>
 <b>Example:</b> When a telephone outside calls to that telephone number, the two (2) receiving telephones using that same telephone number can be used to listen and talk, i.e. receive and transmit the sound to electricity signals.<br/>